Harley-Davidson (HOG)

 5. Revenue Growth

 We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-Harley-Davidson’s recent performance shows its demand remained suppressed as its revenue has declined by 13.8% annually over the last two years.
+Harley-Davidson’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 11.3% annually.
+Harley-Davidson Year-On-Year Revenue Growth

-We can dig further into the company’s revenue dynamics by analyzing its number of motorcycles sold, which reached 36,500 in the latest quarter.
-Over the last two years, Harley-Davidson’s motorcycles sold averaged 15.6% year-on-year declines.
+We can better understand the company’s revenue dynamics by analyzing its number of motorcycles sold, which reached 36,500 in the latest quarter.
+Over the last two years, Harley-Davidson’s motorcycles sold averaged 20.2% year-on-year declines.
 Because this number is lower than its revenue growth during the same period, we can see the company’s monetization has risen.
+Harley-Davidson Motorcycles Sold

 6. Operating Margin

-In Q3, Harley-Davidson generated an operating margin profit margin of 44.2%, up 35 percentage points year on year.
-This increase was a welcome development, especially since its revenue fell, showing it was more efficient because it scaled down its expenses.
+This quarter, Harley-Davidson generated an operating margin profit margin of 35.4%, up 26.2 percentage points year on year.
+This increase was a welcome development and shows it was more efficient.

 7. Earnings Per Share